babarrett/beetle-small-keyboards/README.md

 ## Initial project: 4 foot switches

 My first project based on this technology is a foot-operated set of 4 (or 8) switches.
-The plan is to support four modifier keys, to b foot-operated.
+The plan is to support four modifier keys, to be foot-operated.
 They
 are: Command (or Windows), Option, Control, and Shift.

 The thought is these could be used to support users with some hand problems.

+Because the Beetle has 10 I/O pins available, and I only need 8, I'll (hand) wire then directly.

+## Additional project

+Again, with 10 I/O pins it is possible to do a standard keyboard scanning matrix of 5 x 5 (up to 25 keys), or 4 x 6 (up to 24 keys, with a scan layout that more closely matches the physical).
+These matrixes will require a diode at each switch to prevent "ghosting."

+For example, searching Amazon for: numeric pad USB, most numeric pads have 17, 18, 19, 20, 21, or 22 keys on them, so the little Beetle will be quite capable for this application.

 ## Basic Beetle Specifications: